-Rule 1 A function that has parameters or local variables of type value must begin with a call to one of the CAMLparam macros and return with CAMLreturn, CAMLreturnO, or CAMLreturnT.
-In particular, CAMLlocal and CAMLxparam can only be called after CAMLparam.
+Rule 1 A function that has parameters or local variables of type value must begin with a call to one of the CAMLparam macros and return with CAMLreturn, CAMLreturn, or CAMLreturn.

 There are six CAMLparam macros: CAMLparam0 to CAMLparam5, which take zero to five arguments respectively.
 If your function has no more than 5 parameters of type value, use the corresponding macros with these parameters as arguments.
 If your function has more than 5 parameters of type value, use CAMLparam5 with five of these parameters, and use one or more calls to the CAMLxparam macros for the remaining parameters (CAMLxparam1 to CAMLxparam5).